graphicore/varla-varfo/explorations/calibrate/index.md

  * People always want to know the physical size of the book, phone, watch, postcard, shoe, pen, whatever they are ordering.
 What better way than to just show it in the online shop?
  * Make size matching simple.
-E.g. for online shopping, decide the correct size of gloves by matching the user hand and a 1:1 image of the glove directly on the screen.
+E.g. for online shopping, decide the correct size of gloves by matching the user's hand and a 1:1 image of the glove directly on the screen.

 ### Design Proofing